python-gino/gino/README.rst

 .. code-block:: python

-   async with db.transaction() as (conn1, tx):
+   async with db.transaction() as (conn1, tx1):      # BEGIN
-       async with db.transaction() as (conn2, tx):
+       async with db.transaction() as (conn2, tx2):  # SAVEPOINT ...
            assert conn1 == conn2

-If nested transaction or reused connection is not expected, you can explicitly use ``db.acquire(reuse=False)`` or ``db.transaction(reuse=False)`` to borrow new connections from the pool.
+If nested transactions or reused connections are not expected, you can explicitly use ``db.acquire(reuse=False)`` or ``db.transaction(reuse=False)`` to borrow new connections from the pool.
 Non-reused connections are stacked, they will be returned to the pool in the reversed order as they were borrowed.
 Local storage covers between different tasks that are awaited in a chain, it is theoretically safe in most cases.
 However it is still some sort of a hack, but it would be like this before Python officially supports task local storage one day.

 Contribute